 In open pit mining, copper porphyry deposits are associated with a zone of altered rock as a result of the ore emplacement process.
-In some areas this alteration is relatively mild and it does not have a major impact on rock mass strength.
-On the other hand, in most of the open pit mines associated with the South American Andes, the orebodies are surrounded by a halo of strongly altered rock and the impact on rock mass strength, and hence slope stability, is significant.
+In some areas this alteration is relatively mild and does not have a major impact on rock mass strength.
+On the other hand, in most of the open pit mines associated with the South American Andes, the orebodies are surrounded by a halo of strongly altered rock.
+The impact on rock mass strength and slope stability is significant

-Results of tests at the Chuquicamata mine in Chile suggest that potassic alteration has the least influence on rock strength, chloritic alteration has a significant impact and quartz-sericitic and argillic alteration have a major impact.
+Results of tests at the Chuquicamata Mine in Chile suggest that potassic alteration has the least influence on rock strength, chloritic alteration has a significant impact and quartz-sericitic and argillic alteration have a major impact.
 These strength reductions are illustrated in Figure 5.